-4.1 Community Asset Transfer (CAT) has traditionally been undertaken in line with the Council's Asset Management Plan 2021: Community Asset Transfer Guidance Document.

-- 4.2 The Council created a 3-year fixed-term CAT Officer post funded from the Change Management Fund in November 2015 to deal with enquiries, provide advice and guidance, oversee due diligence and to liaise with internal and external stakeholders.
-The Corporate Management Board (CMB) agreed to extend the CAT Officer post for a further 3 years from 31 October 2018, following a further bid to the Change Management Fund. - 4.3 Since the appointment of a CAT Officer in November 2015 the following progress has been made in relation to Community Asset Transfers: - 117 community organisations have contacted BCBC in respect of 98 different assets.
-The majority of enquiries to date have been received from sports clubs and associations in relation to self-management of pavilions and playing fields; - 7 Town and Community Councils are currently progressing applications including public toilets, community centres, playing fields, and playgrounds; - 4 transfers have been completed; 3 licenses issued to enable public toilets to re-open; and 62 applications are currently "live" and subject to informal discussions, the development of formal expressions of interest, business cases can be summarised as follows:
+- 4.1 Community Asset Transfer (CAT) has traditionally been undertaken in line with the Council's Asset Management Plan 2021: Community Asset Transfer Guidance Document. - 4.2 The Council created a 3-year fixed-term CAT Officer post funded from the Change Management Fund in November 2015 to deal with enquiries, provide advice and guidance, oversee due diligence and to liaise with internal and external stakeholders.
+The Corporate Management Board (CMB) agreed to extend the CAT Officer post for a further 3 years from 31 October 2018, following a further bid to the Change Management Fund. - 4.3 Since the appointment of a CAT Officer in November 2015 the following progress has been made in relation to CAT: - 117 community organisations have contacted BCBC in respect of 98 different assets.
+The majority of enquiries to date have been received from sports clubs and associations in relation to the self-management of pavilions and playing fields; - 7 Town and Community Councils are currently progressing applications including public toilets, community centres, playing fields, and playgrounds; - 1 lease has been completed; 3 Licenses have been issued to two separate Town Councils to enable 3 public toilets to re-open; and 62 applications are currently "live" and subject to informal discussions.

-Progress Reached No. as at 01/08/19 No. as at 31/12/1 8 Completed Transfers (Long Lease or Tenancy at Will) 4 4 Transfer Approved with Heads of Terms / Lease being Finalised 13 11 Renewable Management Agreement being Finalised 1 1 Expression of Interest Approved with Business Case being Developed 26 14 Informal Expression of Interest Received with Discussions Ongoing 25 17 Engagement on Hold at Request of Group 1 4 Total 70 51
+A summary of completed transfers, and development of agreements/ expressions of interest can be summarised as follows:

+Progress Reached No. as at 01/10/19 No. as at 31/12/18

+Completed CAT (Long Lease) 1 1

+Licence to Occupy 3 0

+Transfer Approved with Heads of Terms / Lease 13 11

+being Finalised

+Renewable Management Agreement being 1 1

+Finalised

+Expression of Interest Approved with Business 26 14

+Case being Developed

+Informal Expression of Interest Received with 25 17

+Discussions Ongoing

+Engagement on Hold at Request of Group 1 4

+Total 70 48

-Figures reported to Overview and Scrutiny Committee 3 in January 2019
+(Figures reported to Overview and Scrutiny Committee 3 in January 2019)

-4.4 The Community Asset Transfer Steering Group which is chaired by the Head of Operations - Community Services meets on a monthly basis and is represented by officers from Communities Operations (Parks, Corporate Landlord and CAT Officer), the Education and Family Support Directorate, the Social Services and Wellbeing Directorate, Finance, and Legal Services.
-The Steering Group has responsibility for approving expressions of interests, business cases, support and funding by ensuring that any proposed community asset transfer meets the Council's strategic priorities, operational requirements and future direction of travel.
-Approval to dispose of council assets including community asset transfers has been delegated to the Strategic Asset Management and Investment Manager.
-However, more complex and contentious disposals are authorised either by the Corporate Director (Communities) or reported to Cabinet for approval.
+4.4 The CAT Steering Group which is chaired by the Head of Operations - Community Services meets on a monthly basis and is represented by officers from Communities Operations (Parks, Corporate Landlord and CAT Officer), the Education and Family Support Directorate, the Social Services and Wellbeing Directorate, Finance, and Legal Services.
+The Steering Group has responsibility for approving expressions of interests, business cases, support and funding by ensuring that any proposed CAT meets the Council's strategic priorities, operational requirements and future direction of travel.
+Approval to dispose of any council community asset under CAT has been delegated to the Strategic Asset Management and Investment Manager.
+However, more complex and contentious proposed CAT disposals are to be authorised either by the Corporate Director (Communities) or reported to Cabinet for approval.

 4.5 The Sports Pavilion Fund outlined in paragraph 3.7 was re-designated as the CAT Fund and the scope for funding widened under the MTFS 2019-20 to 2022-23 to also include building works undertaken on other Council facilities such as community centres and public toilets, to support the CAT process.
 This is to ensure that as many buildings as possible can be kept open and provide long-term community benefits.
-To date only three projects have been allocated funding from this source:
+To date four projects have been allocated funding from this source as follows:

-Community Group Asset Purpose Amount Bryncethin RFC Bryncethin Playing Fields Develop a community centre £110.0k Careau FC Hermon Road/Metcalf Street Playing Fields Refurbish the existing pavilion £50.0k Pencoed Town Council Pencoed Recreation Ground Pavilion Repairs to enable pavilion to be re- opened £75.0k Carn Rovers Cwm Garw Playing Fields Pavilion repairs and security measures £10.3k
+Community Group Asset Purpose Amount Bryncethin RFC Bryncethin Playing Fields Develop a community centre £110,000 Careau FC Hermon Road/Metcalf Street Playing Fields Refurbish the existing pavilion £50,000 Pencoed Town Council Pencoed Recreation Ground Pavilion Repairs to enable pavilion to be re- opened £75,000 Carn Rovers Cwm Garw Playing Fields Pavilion repairs and security measures £10,300

-Maximum contribution agreed by Cabinet on 21 May 2019
+^{} Maximum contribution agreed by Cabinet on 21 May 2019